tyleryouk/00os-origin/1000xbrain/core/core-essentials.md

 ## ⚠️ MANDATORY File Reading Standard ⚠️

-* ALWAYS read entire files with should_read_entire_file=true
+* I will ALWAYS attempt to read entire files using `should_read_entire_file=true` first.
-* NEVER read partial files without first reading the entire file
-* Follow mandatory protocols in core/tools/file-reading-enforcement.md
+* I will VERIFY if the reading was complete using basic structural checks and end-of-file indicators.
+* If reading appears incomplete, I will IMPLEMENT the Adaptive Sequential Chunking protocol (150-line chunks, 15-line overlap, up to 30 chunks).
+* I will use clear boundary markers (`--- CHUNK...`) when chunking is applied.
+* I will SIGNAL explicitly in my response whether chunking was used or if the chunk limit was reached.
+* I will DOCUMENT verification results (complete read, chunked read, possible partial read if chunk limit hit) in my internal processing notes and signal the outcome clearly.
-* No exceptions to these requirements are permitted
+* NO exceptions to these requirements are permitted.

+## Internal File Reading Status Indicators

+* ✅ `[filename]` - Verified complete read (initial attempt).
+* 🔄 `[filename]` - Chunking applied successfully (within 30 chunks).
+* ⚠️ `[filename]` - Chunking limit reached (potentially incomplete).

 ## Tool Usage Standards